 Federal courts have repeatedly allowed voting rights organizations to intervene as of right because their interests are different from those of the government entities charged with enforcing election laws.
-For example, the Eleventh Circuit reversed an order denying intervention by voters as defendants in a Voting Rights Act case, holding that they overcame a presumption of adequate representation by the government defendant because their "interests [were] in achieving the greatest possible participation in the political process" while the county "was required to balance a range of interests likely to diverge from those of the intervenors."
+For example, the Eleventh Circuit reversed an order denying intervention by voters as defendants in a Voting Rights Act case, holding that the voters' "interests [were] in achieving the greatest possible participation in the political process" while the county "was required to balance a range of interests likely to diverge from those of the intervenors."
 Meek v.
 Metro.
 Dade Cnty., Fla., 985 F.2d 1471, 1478 (11th Cir.
 1993), abrogated on other grounds, Dillard v.
 Chilton Cty.
 Comm'n, 495 F.3d 1324 (11th Cir.
-2007); see also Washoe v.
+2007); see also Clark v.
 Putnam Cnty., 168 F.3d 458, 461-62 (11th Cir.
 1999) (noting elected officials and election administrators have an interest in "remain[ing] popular and effective leaders.") (alteration in original).
 Indeed, the Ninth Circuit has explained that "the government's representation of the public interest may not be identical to the individual parochial interest of a particular group just because both entities occupy the same posture in the litigation."
 Citizens for Balanced Use, 647 F.3d at 899 (quotation omitted).

-12 This is the case here.
-Respondent Burgess is tasked with maintaining Washoe County's 13 voter rolls and must balance voters' interests in remaining registered against her duty to verify their 14 eligibility.
-She does not share Movant's distinct and particular interests in protecting its members, including its challenged members registered to vote in Washoe County, see Ex.
-2, Haseebullah 15 Decl. ¶ 17, from additional burdens on voting or the risks of erroneous disenfranchisement.
-16 17 Respondent is also obligated to consider her county's resources and the risks and benefits of 18 litigation.
-And she has no obligation to consider the impact of sustaining mass challenges on 19 Proposed Intervenor's limited resources and commitment to expanding voting rights.
-In a very 20 similar recent list-maintenance case, a federal court granted a union's motion to intervene as a 21 defendant alongside the government because it "assert[ed] an interest in preserving their resources 22 and protecting the voting rights of their members," whereas the government had "no obligation to 23 protect these specific resources or voting interests."
+This is the case here.
+Respondent Portillo is tasked with maintaining Clark County's voter rolls and must balance voters' interests in remaining registered against her duty to verify their eligibility.
+She does not share Movant's distinct and particular interests in protecting its members, including its challenged members registered to vote in Clark County, see Ex.
+2, Haseebullah Decl. ¶ 17, from additional burdens on voting or the risks of improper disenfranchisement.
+Respondent is also obligated to consider her county's resources and the risks and benefits of litigation.
+And she has no obligation to consider the impact of sustaining mass challenges on Proposed Intervenor's limited resources and commitment to expanding voting rights.
+In a very similar recent list-maintenance case, a federal court granted a union's motion to intervene as a defendant alongside the government because it "assert[ed] an interest in preserving their resources and protecting the voting rights of their members," whereas the government had "no obligation to protect these specific resources or voting interests."
 Jud.
 Watch, Inc. v.
 Illinois State Bd. of Elections, No. 24-cv-1867, 2024 WL 3454706, at 3 (N.D.
 Ill.
 July 18, 2024) (citing Bost v.
 Ill.
-24 25 State Bd. of Elections, 75 F.4th 682, 687 (7th Cir.
+State Bd. of Elections, 75 F.4th 682, 687 (7th Cir.
 2023)) (emphasis in original).
 Courts routinely reach the same conclusion in voting rights cases.
-See Issa, 2020 WL 3074351, at 3 (contrasting 26 the government's general interest in enforcing the law with Movant' interest in "ensuring their 27 party members and the voters they represent have the opportunity to vote ... and allocating their limited resources to inform voters about the election procedures"); Bellitto v.
-Snipes, No. 1661474, 2016 WL 5118568, at 4 (S.D.
+See Issa, 2020 WL 3074351, at 3 (contrasting the government's general interest in enforcing the law with political groups' interests in "ensuring their party members and the voters they represent have the opportunity to vote . . . and allocating their limited resources to inform voters about the election procedures"); Bellitto v.
+Snipes, No. 16-61474, 2016 WL 5118568, at 4 (S.D.
 Fla.
 Sept.
 20, 2016) (granting motion to intervene as of right by voter intervenors because the defendant election administrator's "interests and interpretation of the NVRA may not be aligned and its reasons for seeking dismissal" are different from the intervenors' reasons).